 Praise be to Satan.
 All photos by the author, who has a shitty camera phone

-In January the Satanic Temple announced plans to erect a monument glorifying the Dark Lord on the front lawn of the Oklahoma Statehouse.
-An Indiegogo campaign was launched with what seemed like a somewhat lofty goal of $20,000, but by the time donations ended almost $30,000 had been raised.
-Now an artist trained in classical sculpture is toiling away in New York, crafting a Baphomet figure sitting beneath an inverted pentagram and flanked by two children gazing upward in loyalty.
-When it is finished, it will be cast in bronze and, the Satanists hope, eventually displayed in Oklahoma.
+In January, the Satanic Temple announced plans to erect a monument glorifying the Dark Lord on the front lawn of the Oklahoma Statehouse.
+An Indiegogo campaign was launched with what seemed like a somewhat lofty goal of $20,000 (nearly £12,000), but by the time donations ended almost $30,000 (nearly £18,000) had been raised.
+Now, an artist trained in classical sculpture is toiling away in New York, crafting a Baphomet figure sitting beneath a pentagram and flanked by two children gazing upwards in loyalty.
+When it's finished, it will be cast in bronze and, the Satanists hope, eventually displayed in Oklahoma.

 The statue is a direct response to the state's installation of a Ten Commandments monument outside the Capitol in 2012.
 State Representative Mike Ritze paid for the controversial statue with his own money, and therefore it was considered a donation and OK to place on government property.
 Following that line of reasoning, the Satanic Temple submitted a formal application for their monument.

 As Trait Thompson of the Oklahoma Capitol Preservation Commission told CNN last December, “Individuals and groups are free to apply to place a monument or statue or artwork.”
 The applications are then approved or rejected by the Commission.
 Unfortunately, the state has placed a halt on issuing permits for any other monuments until a lawsuit filed by the ACLU against Ritze’s Commandments monument is settled.